masahide/ansible-lssd/README.md

 DESCRIPTION
 -----------

 ansible-lssd  is a method of using Bittorrent (Powered by [Murder](https://github.com/lg/murder)) to distribute files to a large amount of servers within a production environment.

+ansible-lssd operates as a playbook of [Ansible](https://github.com/ansible/ansible).
+These playbooks require Ansible 1.3.

+These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
+These playbooks were tested on CentOS 5.x so we recommend that you use CentOS to test these modules.

 QUICK START